CCI-MOC/xdmod-cntr/XdmodAID.md

 There seem to be 2 stages of verification.
 The first is to confirm that the file has the correct format.
 Generally, the data fields should be strings.
-The second stage will unpack the data from the first stage and ensure that the second stage has the correct format before it is inserted into database.
+The second stage will unpack the data from the first stage and ensure that the second stage has the correct format before it is inserted into the database.
 There were several fields that required an integer inside of a string.

-Despite the xdmod team saying that it doesn't matter what a particular field is, what they mean is that as long as it can pass validaction, it may not be currently used.
+Despite the xdmod team saying that it doesn't matter what a particular field is, what they mean is that as long as it can pass validation, it may not be currently used.
 In any case, for all values I tried to make them as consistent as possible to potentially avoid going to a new version and finding that a particular value is causing issues.